NBISweden/development-guidelines/README.md

 project.
 [SourceTree](https://www.sourcetreeapp.com) is a good free one for macOS and Windows, for example.

-The GitHub user Vincent Driessen ("nvie" on GitHub, and who actually came up with Git-Flow in the first place) has a set of Git extensions that makes it easy to work with Git-Flow from the command line.
+The GitHub user Vincent Driessen ("nvie" on GitHub), who actually came up with Git-Flow in the first place, has a set of Git extensions that makes it easy to work with Git-Flow from the command line.
 See his [nvie/gitflow](https://github.com/nvie/gitflow) repository.

 ## General stuff about working with Git